These are the VAT rules when trading with the UK

 Exceptions sometimes apply to services to both B2B and B2C customers.
 This depends on the type of service you provide.
 Use the Tax Administration’s tool (in Dutch) to find out what you have to do with VAT.

-Alternatively, you can use a UK agent.
+If you do not want to do this yourself, you can use a UK agent.
 This fiscal representative pays UK VAT on your behalf.
 Then you do not have to register your business in the UK.
-Talk to your accountant or bookkeeper to discuss if this is wise and how to do it.
+Discuss with your accountant or bookkeeper to discuss if this is sensible and and how to go about it.

 Northern Ireland and services